nrodrigues/gdub/README.md

 # Why gradlew?

 ## The problems with `gradle` and `gradlew`
-gdub is a convenience for developers running local Gradle commands and addresses a few minor shortcomings of `gradle` and `gradlew`'s commandline behaviour.
+gradlew is a convenience for developers running local Gradle commands and addresses a few minor shortcomings of `gradle` and `gradlew`'s commandline behaviour.
 These are known issues, and they are set to be addressed in future versions of Gradle.
 If you are interested in the discussions surrounding them, check out: